Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     Bone and a SkinnedMesh Renderer named identically, Kinemation may fail to bake the skeleton correctly due to a Unity bug/limitation in `AnimatorUtility`.
 Newer Unity versions will warn you about this.
+-   Older versions of Unity may delay updates of large Unique Mesh meshes to the GPU.
+This issue has disappeared in Unity 6000.2.8f1 and newer it seems.

 ## Near-Term Roadmap